Iswana-O/Flu-Shot-Learning-Predict-H1N1-and-Seasonal-Flu-Vaccines/README.md

 Seasonal Vaccine Correlations:

 The age group of the respondent (age_group) has a strong positive correlation with receiving the seasonal vaccine.
 Doctor recommendations for the seasonal flu vaccine (doctor_recc_seasonal) and opinions about its risk and effectiveness are also significantly correlated.
 Interestingly, the correlation of h1n1_vaccine with the seasonal vaccine is also evident, reinforcing our earlier observation that the two are not independent.
+## RESULTS AND CONCLUSIONS
+### Predict probabilities and plot their distribution
+H1N1 Flu:

+Precision: Random Forest and Gradient Boosting have similar precision, both higher than Logistic Regression.

+Recall: Logistic Regression has the highest recall, meaning it correctly identifies a larger percentage of actual positives than the other two models.

+F1-score: Given the balance of precision and recall, the F1-scores are quite close for all three models.

+Accuracy: Both Gradient Boosting and Random Forest have the same accuracy, which is higher than that of Logistic Regression.
+Seasonal Flu:

+Precision: Gradient Boosting has the highest precision, followed closely by Logistic Regression and then Random Forest.

+Recall: Logistic Regression has the highest recall, followed closely by Random Forest, while Gradient Boosting lags significantly.

+F1-score: Logistic Regression and Random Forest have much higher F1-scores than Gradient Boosting for seasonal_vaccine, given their balanced precision and recall.

+Accuracy: Logistic Regression has the highest accuracy, followed closely by Random Forest, with Gradient Boosting having notably lower accuracy.

+Overall: For predicting h1n1_vaccine, all three models offer competitive performance, with slight variations in precision, recall, and F1-score.

+For predicting seasonal_vaccine, while Gradient Boosting offers the highest precision, its recall is significantly lower than that of Logistic Regression and Random Forest, leading to a much lower F1-score and overall accuracy.

+## RECOMMENDATIONS
+### Public Awareness and Education:
+H1N1 Concern & Knowledge: Since a significant number of respondents have moderate to high concern and knowledge about H1N1, it suggests that public awareness campaigns have been somewhat effective.
+However, there's still room for improvement.
+Campaigns should be tailored to:Address the concerns of those at moderate and high levels to ensure they have accurate information.
+Target the groups with low or no concern and knowledge to raise awareness and understanding.

+Education Level: Vaccination rates are higher among those with higher education.
+Efforts should be made to target awareness campaigns to those with lower educational levels, possibly using easily accessible and understandable formats.

+Income and Poverty: There's a need for targeted campaigns in areas with higher poverty rates, possibly combined with subsidies or free vaccination programs to encourage higher vaccination rates among this demographic.

+### Health Infrastructure and Support:**

+Health Insurance: A significant number of respondents do not have health insurance.
+Policymakers should consider expanding access to affordable health insurance, which could indirectly improve vaccination rates and general health outcomes.

+### Targeted Interventions:

+Race: There's a notable disparity in vaccination rates among racial groups.
+Targeted interventions and campaigns should be developed to address the specific concerns and barriers faced by the racial groups with lower vaccination rates.
+Sex: While the difference is slight, efforts can be made to ensure that both males and females have equal access to information and vaccination opportunities.

+### Model Recommendations for Predictive Analytics:**
+H1N1 Flu Predictions: Given that all three models (Random Forest, Gradient Boosting, and Logistic Regression) have competitive performance, it might be useful to consider an ensemble approach, leveraging the strengths of each model.
+Seasonal Flu Predictions: Given the significantly lower recall of Gradient Boosting, it might not be the best choice for predicting seasonal_vaccine, especially if identifying actual positive cases is crucial.
+Logistic Regression seems to be a balanced choice for this task.